wp-plugins/coinbase-tip/readme.txt

 Requires at least: 3.0
 Tested up to: 4.1

-A Wordpress plugin and widget that lets you accept Coinbase Tips on your site!
+A Wordpress plugin that lets you accept bitcoin tips!

 == Description ==